 Shane Walsh, portrayed with pure aggression by current and future Punisher Jon Bernthal, was an anti-hero on the show during the first two seasons.
 He met his end when Rick killed him in the Season 2 episode Better Angels.
 It was a showdown between former best friends which he clearly lost.
 His reanimated corpse was later put down by Rick's own son, Carl.
 Shane did not fare well at the hands of the Grimes family.

-This figurine, one of a few Shane’s made by McFarlane, features the character in his Season 1 garb.
+This figurine, one of a few Shane's made by McFarlane, features the character in his Season 1 garb.
 It depicts him with his signature shotgun, baseball cap and always serious demeanor.
-This figure was part of the second series of McFarlane’s Walking Dead collectibles.
+This figure was part of the second series of McFarlane's The Walking Dead line.

 Prior to being killed by the Governor in Season 4, Hershel Greene was the moral center of the show after Dale’s death.
 Even after losing his foot (amputated after being bitten), Hershel believed that there was still good in the world and remains a much beloved Walking Dead character.